set-soft/AudioSeparation/README.md

      - **Input Batch Handling:** If `input_sound` is a batch the outputs will be batches.
 The process is sequential, not parallel.
      - **Missing Models:** They are downloaded and stored under `models/audio/MDX` of the ComfyUI installation

+And here is the Demucs node:

+### Demucs Audio Separator
+   - **Display Name:** `Demucs Audio Separator`
+   - **Internal Name:** `AudioSeparateDemucs`
+   - **Category:** `audio/separation`
+   - **Description:** Takes one audio input (which can be a batch) separates the vocals, drums and bass from the rest of the sounds.
+     The node has outputs for guitar and piano, which can be separated by the *Hybrid Transformer 6 sources* model, which is quite experimental.
+   - **Inputs:**
+     - `input_sound` (AUDIO): The audio input.
+Can be a single audio item or a batch.
+     - `model` (COMBO): The name of the model to use.
+Choose one from the list.
+     - `shifts` (INT): Number of random shifts for equivariant stabilization.
+        It does extra passes using slightly shifted audio, which can produce better results.
+        Higher values improve quality but are slower.
+0 disables it.
+     - `overlap` (FLOAT): Amount of overlap between audio chunks.
+        This is expressed as a portion of the total chunk, i.e. 0.25 is 25%.
+        Higher values can reduce stitching artifacts but are slower.
+     - `custom_segment` (BOOLEAN): Enable to override the model's default segment length.
+        Disabling uses the recommended length from the model file.
+        Useful for HDemucs and Demucs models, not much for HTDemucs.
+     - segment (INT): Length of audio chunks to process at a time (in seconds).
+        Higher values need more VRAM but can improve quality.
+     - `taget_device` (COMBO): The device where we will run the neural network.
+   - **Output:**
+     - `Vocals` (AUDIO): The separated vocals
+     - `Drums` (AUDIO): The separated drums.
+Not for "UVR" version.
+     - `Bass` (AUDIO): The separated bass.
+Not for "UVR" version.
+     - `Other` (AUDIO): The separated stuff that doesn't fit in the other outputs
+     - `Guitar` (AUDIO): The separated guitar, only for *Hybrid Transformer 6 sources* model, which is quite
+     - `Piano` (AUDIO): The separated piano, only for *Hybrid Transformer 6 sources* model, which is quite
+   - **Behavior Details:**
+     - **Sample Rate:** The sample rate of the input is adjusted to 44.1 kHz
+     - **Channels:** Mono audios are converted to fake stereo (left == right)
+     - **Input Batch Handling:** If `input_sound` is a batch the outputs will be batches.
+     - **Missing Models:** They are downloaded and stored under `models/audio/Demucs` of the ComfyUI installation
+     - **Models:** Note that most models are a *bag of models*, this is four models working together.

 ## &#x0001F4DD; Usage Notes